shabanali-faghani/IUST-HTMLCharDet/README.md

 </img>
 </p>

-Take a look at [*./eval/test-data/language-wise/results/*][lang-wise-results] to find more details about this test.
+More details about this test can be found in [*./eval/test-data/language-wise/results/*][lang-wise-results].

 <p align=center>
 <img src="https://cloud.githubusercontent.com/assets/14090324/12007852/db79aaf4-ac2c-11e5-883a-006de77d3222.jpg" alt="language-wise evaluation diagram image" height="319" width="645">
 </img>
 </p>

 As you can see from this diagram, in this test scenario the improveness in mean average accuracy of IUST HTMLCharDet aginst two other tools is less that from which in the previous test scenario (i.e. 0.14 and 0.10 in Lang-Wise versus 0.38 and 0.69 in Enc-Wise).
-It is because over than 85% of the websites use UTF-8 as their charset encoding ([ref][w3techs]) and as we know from [Encoding-Wise Evaluation diagram][ewe-diagram], compared to other charsets, both *IBM ICU* and *Mozilla CharDet* are more accurate when the charset is UTF-8.
+It is because over than 85% of the websites use UTF-8 as their charset encoding ([ref][w3techs]) and as we know from the previous test, compared to other charsets, both *IBM ICU* and *Mozilla CharDet* are more accurate when the charset is UTF-8.

 ## Installation

 #### Maven

 ```java
 <dependency>
     <groupId>ir.ac.iust</groupId>